udacity/create-your-own-adventure/english/alone/alone.md

 She senses a movement along the wall on the other side of the dorm room.

 She sneaks next to the wall and tries to hear anyone on the other side of the wall.

+She hears someone gasping heavily and trembles in fear.